 TGah Editor: Change the paragraph below as follows (#5103, 5389):

+A STA that supports implicit Ack procedure and intends to transmit a frame to a next hop STA via a relay (relay STA or relay AP) using the implicit Ack procedure needs to enable the implicit Ack procedure (and acquire the required information to operate using implicit Ack) with the relay.
+The implicit Ack procedure is enabled between the STA and the relay (relay STA or relay AP) if:

+The STA is an AP to which the relay STA of the relay is associated and the relay STA has successfully transmitted to the AP a STA Information Announcement frame containing the AID that the relay AP of the relay has assigned to the next hop non-AP STA.

+The relay STA may transmit a STA Information Announcement frame to its associated AP that supports the implicit Ack procedure when the relay AP either assigns an AID to the next hop non-AP STA during association or changes the AID of the non-AP STA as described in 10.44a (Dynamic AID assignment).

+The AP shall determine the PARTIAL_AID of the next hop non-AP STA as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs) using the BSSID of the relay AP and the AID of the next hop non-AP STA to be able to use the implicit Ack procedure.

+The STA is a non-AP STA that is associated to the relay AP and the relay AP has transmitted to the STA a Relay element with the RootAP BSSID field containing the BSSID of the next hop AP to which the relay STA of the relay is associated.

+The non-AP STA shall determine the PARTIAL_AID and the COLOR of the next hop AP as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs) using the BSSID and COLOR values used by the next hop AP to be able to use the implicit Ack procedure.

 TGah Editor: Change the paragraph below as follows (#5103, 5389):

-The implicit ack procedure is available only when the partial AID information is included in the PLCP header of the PPDU that carries the frame (i.e., the PREAMBLE_TYPE is either S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE).
+After the implicit Ack procedure is enabled and all the required information is acquired as described above, the implicit Ack may be used to acknowledge eliciting Short Data frames carried in S1G_SHORT/S1G_LONG PPDUs (i.e., that contain a PARTIAL AID, UPLINK_INDICATION, and COLOR in their PLCP header). .

 TGah Editor: Change the paragraph below as follows (#5103):

 A STA that intends to share the TXOP with the relay may start the TXOP by sending to the relay an S1G RTS frame with the Order field set to 1 or a Short Data frame that has the Relayed Frame field set to 1.
-A relay (relay STA or relay AP) that is the intended receiver of the S1G RTS frame which intends to use the implicit ACK shall respond with an NDP CTS frame with the Duration field set as described in 9.42h.5.3 (Relay-shared TXOP protection mechanisms).
+A relay (relay STA or relay AP) that is the intended receiver of the S1G RTS frame which intends to use the implicit Ack procedure shall respond with an NDP CTS frame with the Duration field set as described in 9.42h.5.3 (Relay-shared TXOP protection mechanisms).

 When a relay receives a Short Data frame during a relay-shared TXOP, the relay may directly forward the received frame without sending back an acknowledgement frame to the transmitter of the frame.
 If the Short Data frame was preceded by an RTS frame then the relay should protect the forwarded frame by sending an RTS frame to the intended receiver as described in 9.42h.5.3 (Relay-shared TXOP protection mechanisms).